Breaking Free from the ‘Good Girl Syndrome’

 A note from one recovering “good girl” to another…

-I’ve come to see “the good girl syndrome” as something so many of us carry quietly.
+I’ve come to see “the good girl syndrome” as something many of us women carry quietly.
 It’s not loud or obvious.
-It shows up in how we always say yes, how we second-guess our own needs, how we look to others for permission—sometimes even just to be ourselves.
+It shows up in how we almost always say yes, how we second-guess our own needs, how we tend to look to others for permission—sometimes even just to be ourselves.

 So what is “the good girl syndrome”?

 It’s a pattern we learn in childhood, especially if we grew up monitoring our parents’ moods or taking on responsibility too early.
-It becomes our way of staying safe: being helpful, agreeable, not rocking the boat.
+It becomes our way of staying safe: being helpful, agreeable, not rocking the boat, keeping the peace.

 As adults, it can look like: